nealAR/liatrio/README.md

        - value: non-prod | prod
 5. Hit Create

 PLEASE NOTE: Due to quota restrictions only one GKE cluster is deployed using any/all of the steps above.
 Namespaces are used to simulate prod & non-prod environments.
+Automated deployment to those namespaces is specified by the "_ENVIRONMENT" variable in the Cloud Build trigger or the "environment=<value>" input param of the ```make app``` command.

 ## Inputs